Romeo Akbar Walter: Plot

-In the meanwhile, Colonel Khan's suspicion grows on Akbar, whom he arrests, interrogates, and tortures when he isn't able to extract any information.
+Meanwhile, Colonel Khan's suspicion grows on Akbar, whom he arrests, interrogates, and tortures when he isn't able to extract any information.
 He is forced to free due to Akbar being Afridi's right hand.
 However, Akbar's cover soon gets blown, resulting in a chase between him and the colonel.
 Akbar manages to escape and arrives at home to find Mudassar telling him to escape.
 Akbar explains that there's no way to escape, due to which Mudassar agrees and goes to prepare tea for him.
 While waiting, Akbar suspects someone's presence.
-Hearing a gun clock, he takes out the gun given to him by Mudassar for emergencies, and shoots the person, only to realise it was no one else but Mudassar.
+Hearing a gun click, he takes out the gun given to him by Mudassar for emergencies, and shoots the person, only to realise it was no one else but Mudassar.
 Weeping but also remembering the latter's words warning him not to get entangled in relations, he escapes from the scene and the next day, disguised as an army captain, contacts Shrikant for help.
 The latter declines, telling him that he's not acting like an Indian any more.
 In the meanwhile, Shraddha and some other RAW agents are arrested while Joker commits suicide.
 Akbar then meets the army officer who interrogated him and his senior, revealing the truth.
 He decides to conduct the attacks on Badlipur himself as a form of revenge on the RAW.
 Accompanied by colonel Khan to avoid any sort of double-crossing, Akbar shocks him by bombing the entire village in a series of explosions, thus confirming his loyalty to Pakistan.